Man City rallies to beat Real Madrid 2-1 in Champions League - WHIZ News

-MADRID (AP) — Manchester City scored two late goals five minutes apart to beat Real Madrid 2-1 in the first leg of the last 16 in the Champions League on Wednesday.

-Francisco “Isco” Alarcón put Madrid ahead in the 60th minute after a mistake by Man City midfielder Rodri, but Gabriel Jesus evened the match with a header in the 78th and Kevin De Bruyne scored the winner by converting an 83rd-minute penalty after a foul by Dani Carvajal on substitute Raheem Sterling.
+“It’s a great satisfaction to be able to win at the Bernabéu,” Man City coach Pep Guardiola said.
+“We are not used to these types of results.
+It shows that we can go to any stadium and win.”

+City is likely playing in its last Champions League before having to serve a two-year UEFA ban from European competitions for breaching financial regulations and failing to cooperate with investigators.
+The club has yet to win a Champions League title despite the heavy spending that helped it win two straight Premier League crowns under Guardiola, and was eliminated by Tottenham in last year’s quarterfinals.

-Madrid played the final minutes without defender Sergio Ramos after he was shown a red card for a foul to stop an 86th-minute breakaway by Jesus.
+Francisco “Isco” Alarcón opened the scoring in the 60th for Madrid, which played the final minutes without defender Sergio Ramos after he was shown a straight red card for a foul to stop an 86th-minute breakaway by Jesus.

+“Those last 10 minutes changed the game,” Madrid coach Zinedine Zidane said.
+“We played a good match, it hurts to see those mistakes in the end.
+We didn’t deserve that, but in football you have to be fully focused for the entire 90 minutes.”

 The return match in England will be on March 17.

-“Happy for the victory, of course, but for the performance as well,” Man City coach Pep Guardiola said.
+“Happy for the victory, of course, but for the performance as well,” Guardiola said.
 “They started really well in the first 15 minutes, but after these 15 minutes we played really good.
 But it’s still not over.
 If there is one team in the world that can overcome this, it’s this club (Real Madrid).”

 In Wednesday’s other game, Lyon beat Italian champion Juventus 1-0 at home.